-In May 2017, CSX issued \$850 million of 3.25% notes due 2027.
-These notes are included in the consolidated balance sheets under long-term debt and may be redeemed by the Company at any time.
-The net proceeds have been or will be used for general corporate purposes, which may include repurchases of CSX's common stock, capital investment, working capital requirements, improvement in productivity and other cost reductions at CSX's major transportation units.
+The net proceeds from debt issuances were used for general corporate purposes, which may include repurchases of CSX's common stock, capital investment, working capital requirements, improvements in productivity and other cost reductions at the Company's major transportation units.

-NOTE 9.
+NOTE 10.
 Debt and Credit Agreements, continued